List of accolades received by The Matrix film series

 This is a list of awards and nominations received by The Matrix franchise.
 The Matrix is a 1999 science fiction action film.
 It spawned three sequels, two of them filmed and released in the same year, The Matrix Reloaded and The Matrix Revolutions.
-A third sequel, The Matrix Resurrections, is set for release on December 22, 2021.
+A third sequel, The Matrix Resurrections, was released on December 22, 2021.
 The first three films were written and directed by The Wachowskis and starred Keanu Reeves, Laurence Fishburne, Carrie-Anne Moss and Hugo Weaving.
 The fourth film was written by Lana Wachowski, David Mitchell and Aleksandar Hemon, was directed by Lana Wachowski and starred Reeves and Moss.